For an older adult with limited mobility, these injuries can develop silently and rapidly, often hidden beneath clothing or bedding.

 Seniors with limited mobility are at serious risk for bed sores (pressure sores).
 Spending a significant amount of time sitting or lying down without changing position can lead to these potentially life-threatening wounds.
-Vive Health explains why bed sores are so deadly, causes, stages, and how to detect them before serious damage is done.
+Vive Health explains why bed sores are so deadly, their causes, stages, and how to detect them before severe damage occurs.

-If you are caring for an older adult who has limited mobility or is confined to a bed, recliner, or wheelchair, knowing your way around bed sores is a must.
+If you are caring for an older adult with limited mobility or confined to a bed, recliner, or wheelchair, knowing how to recognize bed sores is a must.

-While seemingly harmless in the beginning, bed sores can quickly progress into life-threatening tissue decay and infection.
+While seemingly harmless at first, bed sores can quickly progress to life-threatening tissue decay and infection.

-Find out what a bed sore is, what causes them, the 4 stages of bed sore severity, and how to spot one before it turns into a serious wound.
+Find out what a bed sore is, what causes them, the four stages of bed sore severity, and how to spot one before it turns into a severe wound.

-Bed sores, also known as pressure sores or pressure ulcers, are open wounds on the body where skin and tissue are breaking down because of prolonged pressure from bones.
+Bed sores, also known as pressure sores or pressure ulcers, are open wounds on the body where skin and tissue are breaking down due to prolonged pressure from underlying bones.

-When someone spends most of their time lying or sitting in the same position, the bony protrusions of the body place pressure on internal tissues.
+When someone spends most of their time lying or sitting in the same position, the body’s bony protrusions can put pressure on internal tissues.

-Over time, this cuts off blood circulation and leads to tissue damage and skin breakdown.
+Over time, this disrupts blood circulation, leading to tissue damage and skin breakdown.

 Common bed sore locations include: